LFL-Lab/SQuADDS/docs/source/getting_started.rst

    echo "Installing SQuADDS from pypi" pip install SQuADDS

-You can use the GitHub version of SQuADDS as well by changing Step 4 to
+You can also use the GitHub version of SQuADDS by changing Step 4 to:

 .. code-block:: bash